Vestibular physiotherapy: A vital component of treatment in disorders of the balance system

 Stimulation of anterior and posterior semicircular canals

-Figure 5.8: Stimulation ofanterior and posterior semicircular canals
+Figure 8: Stimulation of anterior and posterior semicircular canals1

 (a) The position for stimulating the right anterior and left posterior semicircular canals; (b) The position for stimulating the left anterior and right posterior semi-circular canals

 The anterior and posterior semicircular canals can also be stimulated by the Beon Solutions system.
-The author uses both systems in his clinic.
+In VERTIGO and DEAFNESS CLINIC the author uses both systems.

 Exercises that augment the balance faculty

-- Using foam pads (Figure 5.9A): The patient is made to stand on specially made foam pads of varying firmness, called balance trainers, which are commercially available.
+- Using foam pads (Figure 9A): The patient is made to stand on specially made foam pads of varying firmness, called balance trainers, which are commercially available.

 - Initially, the patient stands on firm pads and then on pads of increasing softness, so that the proprioceptive input is gradually deceased step-by-step to vary the proprioceptive input in a graded fashion.
 Foam pads of varying firmness are available